 Folks, to those of you, who have had a tough time in getting yourself clear on the concepts of Test Driven Development (TDD) and doing Web Apps with Ruby on Rails (RoR), here is your opportunity, to get started; all you need to do is, to take a sneak peek into this simple yet easy to read the annotation, on the subject.

 Traditionally, application software testing helped fix any bugs/defects in the software, code before its release globally, or to the clients – the goal of test plan was to ensure that the system under test, didn’t fail on any functional or stress grounds, while in operation or otherwise.

-However, Test Driven Development or TDD as it is usually termed, is a practice of writing the testing code prior or before one develops the actual application logic.
+However, Test Driven Development or TDD as it is usually termed is a practice of writing the testing code prior to or before one develops the actual application logic.

 And this reasoning can go, on and on and you can always wonder: Does the emergent design really work?
-What if it doesn’t work in some case?
+What if it doesn’t work in some cases?
 Does TDD really work?
 Are there any complex applications built using TDD?
 Are there studies that support TDD as a best practice?
-So on and so forth,,,
+So on and so forth,

 This incidentally, raises to big questions – i.e., is the TDD going to work fine for Web Apps, built using Ruby on Rails?
 And the second – is it really, feasible to establish the findings of the implementation team?
 That consists of a set of dedicated System applications and Software Engineering details of the company.